Home > Schengen zone > Currency in the Schengen Area

-It might surprise you to know that there isn’t a standard European currency – and that, in fact, the currency of Schengen member states varies from country to country.
+It might surprise you to hear that there isn’t a standard European currency.
+The currency of Schengen member states varies from country to country.

-You might be glad to hear that the euro (€) is the official currency for most of the countries in the Schengen area, which makes traveling between countries even simpler.
-This commonality helps eliminate the need to find a currency exchange or order currency through your bank ahead of time.
+That said, the Euro (€) is the official currency for most of the countries in the Schengen area, which makes traveling between countries even simpler.
+This commonality helps eliminate the need to find a currency exchange or order it through your bank ahead of time.

 However, the euro isn’t the official currency for all of them.
 Below, you'll find the local currency of each country in the area in alphabetical order.

-When visiting Vienna, Salzburg, or anywhere else in Austria, you'll be using euros for all your transactions.
 Before switching over to the euro (in 1999), Austria’s official currency was the Austrian schilling.
+They officially transferred over to the euro in 2002.

 When making purchases in Bulgaria, debit and credit cards are widely used.
 That said, smaller restaurants and stores, even in major cities, may not take cards.
-Because of that, it’s always a good idea to carry some lev when traveling to Bulgaria.
+Because of that, it’s always a good idea to carry some cash when traveling through Bulgaria.

-Before their recent adoption of the euro, Croatia’s official currency was the Croatian kuna.
+Before their adoption of the euro on January 1st, 2023, Croatia’s official currency was the Croatian kuna.

 The Czech Koruna (CZK), not the euro, is the official currency of the Czech Republic.
 This means that the currency in Prague (Czechia's capital city) is also the Koruna.

-Debit and credit cards, including Apply Pay and Google Wallet, are widely accepted in the Czech Republic.
+Debit and credit cards, including Apple Pay and Google Wallet, are widely accepted in the Czech Republic.

 Denmark uses the Danish krone (DKK), not the Euro.
 If you’re traveling to Copenhagen or any other city in Denmark, you’ll be using Krones for all of your transactions.

-Most establishments in Denmark will accept debit or credit.
+Most establishments in Denmark accept debit or credit.

 The euro (€).
-Estonia adopted the euro in 2011, and it has been the country’s official currency ever since.
+Estonia adopted the euro on January 1st, 2011, and it has been the country’s official currency ever since.
 Before they adopted the euro, Estonia’s currency was the Estonian kroon.

-The euro (€).
-France, one of the most popular countries in the Schengen area, uses the euro.
+France uses the euro (€).
 Whether you're shopping in Paris or exploring the countryside, you'll use euros.
-Before France adopted the euro, France’s official currency was the franc.
+Before France adopted the euro (which went into full effect in 2002), France’s official currency was the franc.

-Before Germany switched to the Euro, their official currency was the Deutsche mark.
+Before Germany switched to the Euro in 2002 (but adopted in 1999), their official currency was the Deutsche mark.

 Before Greece began using the euro, its currency was the Greek drachma.